-Separate Room: The Coordinator of Labouré Access and Accommodations will manage this accommodation.
-The Course Professor must provide the Coordinator of Labouré Access and Accommodations with the standard amount of time given to the class for the assessment.
-The

-Coordinator of Labouré Access and Accommodations will email the student, course professor, and proctor at least 48 hours prior to the assessment with the details of time, location, and the name of the proctor.
+Separate Room: The Access and Accommodations office coordinates all scheduling of rooms.
+The course professor or instructor must provide Access and Accommodations with the standard amount of time given to the class for the assessment.
+Access and Accommodations will email the student, course professor or instructor, and proctor at least 48 hours prior to the assessment with the details of time, location, and the name of the proctor.

-Paper and Computerized exams are to begin punctually at the time scheduled by the Coordinator of Labouré Access and Accommodations
+Paper and computerized exams are to begin punctually at the time scheduled by Access and Accommodations in conjunction with the course faculty.

-Paper exams: The Course Professor must provide the Coordinator of Labouré Access and Accommodations with paper copies of the assessments at least 24 hours prior to the assessment.
-The Course Professor must append any instructional information and supplemental scantron(s) (if applicable) to the paper copies of the exam.
+Paper exams: The course professor or instructor must provide Access and Accommodations with paper copies of the assessments at least 24 hours prior to the assessment.
+The course professor or instructor must append any instructional information and supplemental scantron(s) (if applicable) to the paper copies of the exam.
 Any instructional information will be communicated to the students by the Proctor at the start of the exam.
-The Coordinator of Labouré Access and Accommodations will organize returning the completed assessments to the Course Professor.
+The Access and Accommodations office will organize returning the completed assessments to the course professor or instructor.

-Computerized exams: The Course Professor must be present at the start of the scheduled exam to provide students with any instructional information and log-in and test credentials.
-Testing Proctors will not be held accountable to relay testing log-in credentials.
-The Coordinator of Labouré Access and Accommodations will provide the Course Professor(s) with the time and location of the computerized exams.
+Computerized exams: The course professor or instructor must be present at the start of the scheduled exam to provide students with any instructional information and log-in and test credentials.
+Testing proctors will not be held accountable to relay testing log-in credentials.
+Access and Accommodations will provide the course professor/instructor(s) with the time and location of the computerized exams.
 Students are to receive all necessary information 5-10 minutes prior the start of the exam to be able to utilize full-extended time if needed.
 Testing accommodations with extended time will allow students to begin computerized exams earlier than in-class delegation.
-Course Professor(s) are to be physically present on the Labouré Campus during the entirety of the testing administration.
+Course professor/instructor(s) are to be physically present on the Labouré Campus during the entirety of the testing administration.

-Student retakes or exam schedule complications: All Course Professors are able to administer a retake or exam reschedule (without use of external proctor) if available and willing to comply with the students individualized Accommodation Plan.
-If this is unable to be organized, the Course Professor is to refer the student to the Coordinator of Labouré Access and Accommodations directly for an exam reschedule.
+Student retakes or exam schedule complications: All course professors or instructors are able to administer a retake or exam reschedule (without use of external proctor) if available and willing to comply with the students individualized Accommodation Plan.
+If this is unable to be organized, the course professor or instructor is to refer the student to Access and Accommodations directly for an exam reschedule.
 The student will then complete a Labouré Access and Accommodations Testing Retake Request Form.
-This document will be approved by the Coordinator of Labouré Access and Accommodations and the Course Professor no more than 24 hours after the original testing date.
+This document will be approved by the Access and Accommodations office and the course professor or instructor no more than 24 hours after the original testing date.
 All Labouré Access and Accommodations Testing Retake Request Forms will be assessed and approved on an individualized, case-by-case basis.

 Faculty to Proctor Communication During Examinations: To ensure privacy and compliance of ADA/504, faculty members are to communicate with proctors via calendar invitation sent by Access@laboure.edu only.
-The Coordinator of Access & Support Services will include all necessary recipients on this email.
+The Coordinator of Access and Accommodations or Assistant Vice President of Student Affairs will include all necessary recipients on this email.
 Instructors are to click "Contact Attendees" and "Reply to All" on this calendar invitation to notify the proctor at any time during the exam.
 Personal cell phone communication is not authorized or confidential.

 This method of communication includes, but is not limited to, clarification of non-medical terminology during an exam.